virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 27: 2018-03-10 Saturday

+Added [padStart polyfill](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/padStart) to JavaScript30 challenge 2 (clock) so it works for older browsers.

+Played with this [D3 library example](https://github.com/virtual/d3-explorer) and updated the .eslintrc file so the program would run for me.
+Made a PR in case this is helpful.

+Began working on challenge 4 data

 ## R2 Day 26: 2018-03-09 Friday

 > RS26: Added a procfile to my heroku install so now my #javascript30 application is working!
 Completed challenge #3 -- CSS variables. https://virtual-javascript30.herokuapp.com/index.html #100DaysOfCode